Rethinking Spiritual Transformation

 There are a lot of great words to describe this process.
 Some of the old ones include sanctification and spiritual growth.
 More recently, I’ve heard words like morph and spiritual transformation.
 God is restoring our souls from the inside out until Christ is fully developed within us.

 Here’s where I run into a problem.
 If we’re completely honest with ourselves, we have to admit that this isn’t always happening in our lives.
 We talk about what God is doing in our lives, but – let’s be honest – it doesn’t always match up with what we observe in our lives.
 We feel like we’re growing sometimes, but a lot of the times we despair of ever getting better.
-We’re not sure we’ll ever achieve real wholeness.
+We’re not sure if we’ll ever achieve real wholeness.

 Let’s take a bigger picture.
 Sometimes we just need to be honest about things in life and in the church.
 There’s more diet ice cream than ever before, but a lot of us still struggle with our weight.
 There’s more time-saving devices than ever before and most of us still have less time than ever.
 Companies are still trying to cut their way into profitability, and it’s still not working.